abarber7/2024-EveryVoter-A-Team/README.md

 To remove squiggly warning lines from files where LangChain is used, run `poetry shell` and copy the virtual environment path that appears in the console(e.g. C:\Users\YOURUSER\AppData\Local\pypoetry\Cache\virtualenvs\everyvoter-a-team-7zgR628F-py3.12).
 This is the interpreter path.
 Add it to your VS Code settings: "Enter interpreter path" and paste the path.

+To run the tests, run `python -m unittest discover tests`.